 Then, she’d sat in horrified silence as the maid finally managed to pour out a more or less coherent account of what had transpired.

 The dead of the Grand Trunk, those who had died on the towers, speaking from the grave.
-The accusations from the papers she’s let Moist look through, wrapped up in fancy words and delivered by the dead.
+The accusations from the papers she’s let Moist look through, wrapped up in fancy words and delivered by those who had lost their lives so words could fly.

 John.
 John was one of those dead.
 Her brother’s voice calling out with the others to demand justice from the living.